Thai Non-Immigrant B Visa Run | Visa Run to Savannakhet, Laos

 The total price for the Laos trip, including hotels, transport, food, immigration points, visa process, etc., was approximately 7,000 Thai Baht each.
 Overall, it was an intense but rewarding trip to Laos for the visa run.

-Go to kidsenglishthailand.org/blog/laosvisaguide to read step-by-step guidelines for the Savannakhet, Laos Thai Visa Run guide.
+Go to kidsenglishthailand.org/blog/laosvisaguide to read the guidelines for a visa run to Savannakhet, Laos.

-Go to kidsenglishthailand.org/blog/understanding-thai-visa-categories-employment-document-process to read about Thai Visa categories and documents needed to work in Thailand.
+Go to kidsenglishthailand.org/blog//understanding-thai-visa-categories-employment-document-process to read about the various categories of Thai visas and information for teaching in Thailand.

-Go to kidsenglishthailand.org/blog/understanding-thai-visa-categories-employment-document-process to read about the Non-Immigrant B visa for Teaching in Thailand.
+Go to kidsenglishthailand.org/blog/seasons-in-thailand-explained to read about the seasons and climate in Thailand.

 Don't forget to check out our social media links at the bottom of the page.
 Like & subscribe to keep up to date with everything new from us here at Kids English Thailand.
-If you want to share this blog post, click the Share Icon below.
+To share this blog post, click the Share Icon below.